jfhbrook/public/README.md

 - [x] demo reading a toml config from ~/.config xdg etc
 - [x] write something that parses the autostart directory
 - [x] write something that can spawn/monitor processes based on twisted's procmon
-- [x] patch twisted support into ipython
+- [x] patch twisted support into ipython's autoawait
 - [ ] write something that can assemble a full coherent Configuration based on our base config + the parsed autostart directory
+- [ ] build up templates and tooling for rendering `_repr_markdown` representations of the config for inspection in jupyter
+- [ ] investigate adding magics to run a non-awaiting result inside crochet's thread in jupyter/ipython
+- [ ] write something that can poke at dbus services using xdg rules (should be way easy)
+- [ ] make a stub server that can speak dbus query state and soft exit
+- [ ] write an api client and tools in jupyter to interact w/ dbus
-- [ ] write something that can turn that coherent configuration into autostarted processes managed by our procmon
+- [ ] write something that can turn that coherent configuration into autostarted processes managed by our procmon and add to server
 - [ ] add pyxsession to my xinitrc (manually activate the conda env)
-- [ ] write something that can poke at dbus services using xdg rules (should be way easy)
-- [ ] make it speak dbus - query state and soft exit, and give it simple cli client
 - [ ] write toml thinger for running cron tasks
 - [ ] make toml thinger for configuring running the window manager as a special process
 - [ ] switch completely to using pyxsession
 - [ ] write code that will detect processes w/ open x windows
 - [ ] write code in pyxsession that will gracefully attempt to close those processes before doing a hard exit
+- [ ] GET LICENSING SORTED OUT!!
 - [ ] set up a PKGBUILD in a separate repo that will build and install globally
 - [ ] bonus - implement dependencies on top of procmon with a similar technique as in coolbot98 w/ services